krisko15k-web/MovieDirectory/README.md

 # User Instructions
 To use the project on your machine you'll have to:
 1. Make a Git Clone
-2. Dependencies needed to install (Express.js, Nodemon, EJS, Mongoose)
+2. Dependencies needed to install (Express.js, Nodemon, EJS, Mongoose, dotenv)
 3. Create a Single Database in MongoDB
 4. Download Postman
 5. Run by typing "nodemon app" in the console and use localhost:8080 in the browser